All Saints’ Octave and November’s Dedication to the Holy Souls

 - To Visit a Church or Oratory on November 2: A plenary indulgence, again applicable only the Souls in Purgatory, is also granted when the faithful piously visit a church or a public oratory on November 2.
 In visiting the church or oratory, it is required that one Our Father and the Creed be recited.

-The usual plenary indulgence conditions apply: receiving Communion on that day, going to Confession within 20 days, and praying for the Holy Father while detached from sin.
+The usual plenary indulgence conditions apply: receiving Communion, going to Confession within 20 days, and praying for the intentions of the Holy Father all while detached from sin.
 For more details, please see Praying for the Dead and Gaining Indulgences During November.

 See my previous November Posts: